 In the Middle Magdalena Basin, Occidental has a working interest in the La Cira-Infantas (LCI) area, where it has coordinated an enhanced oil recovery (EOR) project in collaboration with Ecopetrol, Colombia's state-owned oil company, increasing LCI's production and reserves, and a working interest in the Teca area.
 In 2016, Occidental launched a thermal recovery pilot in the Teca-Cocorná Field to more easily extract heavy crude.
 The pilot is a collaborative effort with Ecopetrol, and is producing with better-than-anticipated results.

-Occidental's Chipirón Field, also in the Llanos Norte Basin, has been recognized by Asociación Colombiana de Ingenieros de Petróleos (Acipet) for innovative efforts to safely produce oil and gas in a remote area of Colombia while preserving the environment.
+Occidental's Chipirón Field, also in the Llanos Norte Basin, has been recognized by Asociación Colombiana de Ingenieros de Petróleos (Acipet) for innovative efforts to safely produce oil in a remote area of Colombia while preserving the environment.